daien/daien.github.io/_pages/talks.md

   - image_path: ICRA2022-Principle-centric-AI-for-Embodied-Intelligence.png
     alt: "Principle-centric AI for Embodied Intelligence"
     title: "Principle-centric AI for Embodied Intelligence, ICRA, May, 2022"
     excerpt: 'Why principles might help taking ML to the next level for embodied platforms and how we have successfully used them so far.
-Invited talk at the ICRA 2022 work on "Fresh Perspectives for Autonomous Driving"'
+Invited talk at the ICRA 2022 workshop on "Fresh Perspectives for Autonomous Driving"'
     btn_label: "Youtube"
     btn_class: "btn--primary"
     url: "https://www.youtube.com/watch?v=qzo61V7G1EM&t=8312s"